 Succulents don’t need much fertilizer when it’s growing.
 But when it’s flowering, you can sprinkle little fertilizer, which contains more phosphorous in it as it encourages growth.
 But if your soil has enough balanced nutrients, then fertilization is not required.

 Succulents don’t like moist and damp clays.
 Make sure that there is proper drainage in the ground so water will not stay at a spot.

-If you are planting succulent indoor, then use a pot that has a water drainage hole underneath it.
-You can also include sand, gravel, and rocks for better drainage and proper airflow to the roots of succulent.
+If you are planting succulents indoors, then use a pot that has a water drainage hole underneath it.
+You can also include sand, gravel, and rocks for better drainage and proper airflow to the roots of succulents.

 How to grow flowering succulents from seed?

-For growing succulents from seed, always choose the reputable brand that can provide you with a healthy seed.
-You don’t want to buy seed which does not propagate later on or grows very weak succulent.
+For growing succulents from seed, always choose a reputable brand that can provide you with a healthy seed.
+You don’t want to buy a seed that does not propagate later on or grows very weak succulent.

 Here are steps to grow flowering succulent from seed:

 Step 1: Inspect and wash the seed before planting.
 Look out for any fungus or rotting on the seeds.
 You can also disinfect the cleaning pan before cleaning the seed to prevent any contamination.
 Prepare containers where you want to grow the succulent.

 Expert tip: Inserting a coffee filter at the bottom of the container provides better drainage.